creativeprojects/resticprofile/docs/content/configuration/templates/index.md

 ## Template functions

-In addition to the defaults, resticprofile provides the following functions in all templates:
+resticprofile supports the following set of own functions in all templates:

 * `{{ "some old string" | replace "old" "new" }}` => `"some new string"`
 * `{{ "some old string" | regex "(old)" "$1 and new" }}` => `"some old and new string"`